nixpulvis/nixpulvis.github.io/index.md

 If you would like to read more of my [rambling](/ramblings) or about a [project](/projects) I've done, please do!

-I’m from Colorado, went to school in Boston, moved to Silicon Valley, and now I'm a ski bum back in Colorado, looking for work in Boston as early as May 2018.
+I’m from Colorado, went to school in Boston, moved to Silicon Valley, then back to Colorado to be a ski bum for a bit, now I'm working at Forward Financing in Boston.

 I graduated from Northeastern University with a Bachelor's in Computer and Information Science.
 I'm planning on going back to school with a focus on PL